 - Credit cards can pay no rewards, cash back, or travel miles and points

 - The best rewards come from cards exclusively for people with good to excellent credit

 - Miles and points can be worth more than cash back in many situations

 How Credit Card Fees Work

 To wrap up this guide, let’s look at the sneaky evil part of credit cards, fees.
-You can be charged fees for a variety of activity.
-While annual fees are perfectly acceptable and you will earn more in cash back or rewards, virtually all other fees can be avoided through smart management of your finances.
+Varieties of activities will result in fees.
+Annual fees are perfectly acceptable.
+However, you’ll earn more in cash back or rewards, virtually all other fees can be avoided through smart management of your finances.